zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/AETHER_RETURN.md

 # The Return of the Aether
-## A Rigorous Reexamination of Vacuum Structure Through the Lens of the Rhythmic Transport Model
+## A Rigorous Reexamination of Vacuum Structure Through the Lens of the Multiscale Temporal Relativity

 **Document ID:** RTM-UFF-AETHER-001
 **Version:** 1.0